 Supinya Junsuta, the chef-owner fondly known as “Jay Fai,” made the spot famous with her signature khai jeaw poo (crab omelet), poo phad phong karee (stir-fried crab made with curry), and unique spin on Thai dishes such as Tom Yum soup.

-• Walk-ins: If you want to guarantee yourself a table, arrive by 7:30 a.m.
+- Walk-in only: Our advice is to arrive by 7:30 a.m.
 People who arrived at 9 or 10 a.m. say they were too late.

 23. Try all the tropical fruits